Ban On POGOs Institutionalized

 Thank you for reading.
 If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco

-Let me end this piece by asking you readers: What is your reaction to this recent development?
-Do you think that the new deadline will give all online businesses here in the Philippines enough time to transition into the new withholding tax system?
+Let me end this post by asking you readers: What is your reaction to this recent development?
+If you are on medication, does this new development from the BIR look helpful to you?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.